vinodkd/guts/book/01_size.md

 		// program 2A
 				rem = 5 % 2
-				if_goto rem == 1 , even 	// if_goto is a special form of if that only can either goto a location or fall through to the next line. print "5 is odd"
+				if_goto rem == 1 , even 	// if_goto is a special form of if that only can either goto a location or fall through to the next line.
+											// assembly programmers will see this automatically as the standard "JNZ/JNE" variety of opcode. print "5 is odd"
 				goto end
 		even:	print "5 is even"